alayoalex/data-science-ml-portfolio/notes/study-notes.md

 Most companies don't have a Big Data problem

 Big Data four Vs:

 - Volumen
 - Variety
 - Velocity
 - Veracity

-#### A Data Scientist is a person who build systems to find pattern in data.
+### A Data Scientist is a person who build systems to find pattern in data

 - Build a model
 - Deliver results to an user